JRocketNFT/mirrorbot/README.md

 3. Input it into token section between parentheses of the Bot.json file.
 4. Enable developer mode in discord:  https://discord.com/developers/docs/game-sdk/store
 5. Copy ID of channel you want to mirror.
 Input it between the parentheses in the Channel ID section of the Bot.json file.
-6. Create a webhook in the channel you want to feed the mirror into.  https://www.socialoomph.com/help/view/help_discord_webhook_how/
+6. Create a webhook in the channel you want to feed the mirror into.  https://www.socialoomph.com/help/view/help_discord_webhook_how/.
+Copy the URL and post it in the quotes following channel ID. ex "92856175": "WebhookURL.com"
 7. Rinse and repeat in the Bot.json file of however many channels you want.
 Note they can feed into the same webhook.
 8. Test on the local network.
 Open a new terminal and input the following commands:  "npm i" then once that loads run "node main.js".
 9. Confirm your code is running properly.
 Now time to take it to a webhost.